moq-wg/moq-transport/draft-ietf-moq-transport.md

 An MoQT implementation that processes a stream FIN is assured it has received all objects in a subgroup from the start of the subscription.
 If a relay, it can forward stream FINs to its own subscribers once those objects have been sent.
-A relay MAY use EndOfGroup, EndOfSubgroup, GroupDoesNotExist, and EndOfTrack objects to close streams even if the FIN has not arrived, as further objects on the stream would be a protocol violation.
+A relay MAY treat receipt of EndOfGroup, EndOfSubgroup, GroupDoesNotExist, or EndOfTrack objects as a signal to close corresponding streams even if the FIN has not arrived, as further objects on the stream would be a protocol violation.

 Similarly, an EndOfGroup message indicates the total number of Objects in the